rh9891/Minesweeper/README.md

 ~~~
 AS A user
 I WANT to play a minesweeper game
-SO THAT I can have fun while using my deduction skills.
+SO THAT I can have fun while using my deductive reasoning skills.
 ~~~

 ## Features of the Application